Canadian Air Transport Security Authority (CATSA) Security Process

 What to expect at the pre-board screening checkpoint:

-- Present your boarding pass or e-ticket, and appropriate identification to the pre-board screening officer
+- Present your boarding pass or e-ticket to the pre-board screening officer

-- Disclose any personal needs you may have due to a medical condition, disability, religious or cultural consideration, or other special needs
+- If you require any assistance due to a medical condition, disability, religious or cultural consideration, or other special needs, please inform the screening officer when you arrive at the checkpoint

 - Place carry-on items (i.e. purse, coat, hat) in the plastic bin provided

-- All loose and metal objects, including coins and keys must also be placed in the plastic bin
+- All loose and metal objects, including coins and keys must also be placed in the plastic bin; however it will speed up the process if these items are packed in carry-on luggage

-- All liquids, gels and aerosols must be put in a clear 1L plastic bag and placed in the plastic bin.
-Visit CATSA's Liquid Food & Personal Items page to see these full requirements
+- All liquids, gels and aerosols must be put in a clear 1L plastic bag and placed in the plastic bin (there are exceptions for baby food/drinks and medicines).
+Visit CATSA's Liquids, Non-solid Food & Personal Items page to see these full requirements

 - Proceed through the metal detector archway when the screening officer signals you to do so